 $13 – average cost of eating out

 Cable can be quite expensive, and cutting cable can be an excellent way to free up money in your budget each month.
 You can replace cable with services such as Netflix or Hulu to be able to watch what you want to watch.
-These services are lower in price than what you typically pay for cable each month.
+These streaming services are lower in price than what you typically pay for cable each month.

 Your food budget is another significant way to save money.
 Sit down with your spouse and decide on how much you should be spending each month on food.
 You can use the USDA’s food plans to get an idea of what your budget should be.
 Once you figure that out, you need to make plans to stick to that amount when you are doing your grocery shopping each month.
 The best way to do so is to always shop with a list, look for deals and coupons, and stay away from buying a lot of extras.

 Another place to tighten up your budget would be on what you are spending on fun and entertainment each month.
 Without budgeting for this, you can end up spending more money than you think you do.
 Have a budget for each week on what you will spend on fun and entertainment and figure out ways to make that money last.

 While one of you is in school, taking on extra jobs can help bring in extra money.
 You could start babysitting in your home, which is a good idea when you have small children.
 You could sign up and make money by driving for Uber or Lyft or even pick up a part-time job.
 Bringing in an extra $200-500 a month can be just what you need to make it during the college years.

 Eating out adds up.
 Time to start making and packing a lunch.
 If you will have access to a microwave, make extra food for dinner and take in the leftovers.
 If nothing else, a sandwich, a piece of fruit, and a drink can be a lot cheaper to bring to school or work than eating out every day.